revdotcom/fstalign/README.md

 - jsoncpp - for JSON output construction
 - strtk - for various string utilities

-Additionally, we have dependencies outside of the third-party submodules.
+Additionally, we have dependencies outside of the third-party submodules:
-- OpenFST - currently provided to the build system via the $KALDI_ROOT ($KALDI_ROOT/tools/openfst)
+- OpenFST - currently provided to the build system by settings the $OPENFST_ROOT environment variable or during the CMake command via `-DOPENFST_ROOT`.
-- Kaldi - used for kaldi-io archive processing

-These are passed into the CMake command using `-DFST_KALDI_ROOT`.

 ### Build